jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 2. We can formulate complex functions (link functions), as $f(A,B,...)$ with defined priors variables $A,B,...$ to the **posteriors**, being the observed, to which such observed values modeled as either a factor of predicted values, or predicted values themselves, *are also defined as a distribution.*

-3. We can then update such priors with the arrival of new observed data, using Bayes' Theorem, specifically the concept of *conditional probability* $P(Observed \mid X)$ *(where $X$ being a conditioned variable, either as one of the priors or functions of a selection of priors)*
+3. We can then update such priors with the arrival of new observed data, using Bayes' Theorem, specifically the concept of *conditional probability* $P(Observed \mid X)$ *(where $X$ being a conditioned variable, either as a prior or a function of a group of priors)*

 We will demonstrate these implementations in the upcoming sections.
 To summarize: